davdar/maam/writeup/paper.markdown

 These three resulting structures, `AΣ`, `AΣ⸢fs⸣` and `AΣ⸢fi⸣`, capture the essence of path-sensitive, flow-sensitive and flow-insensitive iteration, and arise naturally from `AM`, `AM⸢fs⸣` and `AM⸢fi⸣`, which each have monadic structure.
-We only describe `AM⸢fi⸣` directly in this section; `AM⸢fs⸣` will be recovered in Section \ref{a-compositional-monadic-framework}.
+We only describe `AM⸢fi⸣` directly in this section; a more compositional variant of `AM⸢fs⸣` will be recovered in Section
+\ref{a-compositional-monadic-framework}.

+## Flow Insensitive Monad

 For `AM⸢fi⸣` the monad operator `bind` performs the store merging needed to capture a flow-insensitive analysis.